Samuel Finkelstein

-Samuel Finkelstein (1895–1942) was a Jewish oil painter in the interwar Poland who died at the Nazi death camp Treblinka during the Holocaust.
+Samuel Finkelstein (1895–1942) was a Jewish oil painter in interwar Poland who died at the Nazi death camp Treblinka during the Holocaust.

 Biography

 Finkelstein was born in Sandomierz, in the Radom Governorate of Congress Poland.
 He first graduated from a trade school, but became dissatisfied with the trades and started painting.
 His friends and family suggested he take art classes, and in 1913–1914, he enrolled at the Kraków Academy of Fine Arts where he studied under Wojciech Weiss of the Young Poland movement.
 After World War I, he settled in Łódź, where he exhibited steadily and became active in the arts of the city.